TESTIMONY

 -

-Testimony and criticism of testimony play a particularly important social role in judicial matters and in matters of faith.
-They also play an important private role in everyday issues, insofar at they underlie the narratives of witnesses to critical life events.
+Testimony and criticism of testimony play a particularly important social role in matters of law and faith.
+They also play an important private role in everyday matters, as they underlie the narratives of witnesses to critical life events.

 For our present purpose, we define testimony as everything that is brought in from some external circumstance in order to gain conviction.
 Now it is not every sort of person who is worthy of consideration as a witness.
 To gain conviction, authority is sought; but authority is given by one’s nature or by circumstances.
 Authority from one’s nature or character depends largely on virtue; in circumstances there are many things which lend authority, such as talent, wealth, age, good luck, skill, experience, necessity, and even occasional fortuitous events.
 (Cicero, Top., XIX, 73; Hubbell, p.
 439)

-In this quotation, the mentioned “circumstances” include basic elements determining the social status of the witness.
-“Necessity” refers to testimony collected under duress and torture.
+In this quotation, the “circumstances” mentioned include basic elements that determine the social status of the witness.
+“Necessity” refers to testimony obtained under duress and torture.
 The expression “fortuitous events” refers to emotional speech, emotion being considered a guarantee of truth.

-In the Roman world, testimony was actually guaranteed not only by an in-depth examination of the witness and the alleged fact but also by the precise status of a witness, if a citizen, or by the amount of pain the witness could bear, if a slave.
-The use of torture to gain true information is now morally condemned, and practically recognized as an ineffective means to gather information, “Beer, cigarettes work better than waterboarding”[1].
+In the Roman world, in fact, testimony was actually guaranteed not only by a thorough examination of the witness and the alleged fact but also by a preliminary oath and the precise social status of the witness, if a citizen, or by the amount of pain the witness could endure, if a slave.
+The use of torture to obtain true information is now morally condemned, and practically recognized as an ineffective means of obtaining information, “Beer, cigarettes work better than waterboarding”[1].

-The concept of testimony in ancient texts covers a wider field than personal testimony about a particular fact.
-Testimony can also guarantee principles, and in that case, the witnesses are “the ancient authors, the oracles, the proverbs, the sayings of the illustrious contemporaries” (Vidal 2000, p.
+The concept of testimony in the ancient texts covers a wider field than personal testimony about a particular fact.
+Testimony can also guarantee principles, and in this case, the witnesses are “the ancient authors, the oracles, the proverbs, the sayings of the illustrious contemporaries” (Vidal 2000, p.
 60).

-The capacity of truth to be more compelling than any kind of pain is inherent to the Christian tradition of martyrdom.
-The word martyr comes from the Greek word meaning witness; the martyr is a witness of the divine Word.
-Martyrdom is a kind of torture; truth is certified through torture.
-As Pascal states: “I believe those stories only, whose witnesses let themselves be slaughtered” (Thoughts, p.
+The capacity of truth to be more compelling than any kind of pain is inherent in the Christian tradition of martyrdom.
+The word martyr comes from the Greek word for witness; the martyr is a witness to the divine word.
+Martyrdom is a kind of torture; truth is confirmed through torture.
+As Pascal says: “I believe only those stories whose witnesses let themselves be slaughtered” (Meditations, p.
 117).

-The validation of testimony through martyrdom leads to a paradox.
-In reality people have been tortured and killed for a variety of beliefs and values; Giordano Bruno for example is a “martyr of atheism”.
-The proposal must therefore be reversed, and, according to Saint Augustine’s saying, “it is not the penalty but the cause that constitutes a martyr.”[2]
-If the cause is bad (heresy), the “martyr” is an offender and has been punished as such.
+The validation of testimony by martyrdom leads to a paradox.
+People have been tortured and killed for a variety of beliefs and values; Giordano Bruno for example is a “martyr of atheism”.
+Therefore, the proposal must be reversed, and, according to Saint Augustine, “it is not the punishment but the cause that makes the martyr.”[2]
+If the cause is bad (heresy), the so-called “martyr” is an offender and has been punished as such.

-Denials are weak arguments for innocence, but avowals are strong arguments for culpability.
-When it contradicts a denial, a testimony is believed over and above the denial.
-But consider the case of a person accusing himself or herself of a horrible murder but confronted with a testimony claiming that materially he or she cannot have committed the crime.
-The general question is whether avowals, confessions should be trusted over testimonies to the contrary?
+Denials are weak arguments for innocence, but confessions are strong arguments for guilt.
+If it contradicts a denial, a testimony is believed over and above the denial.
+Consider, however, the case of a person who confesses to murder against a trustworthy witness who declares that he materially could not have committed the crime he just confessed to.

-Is witnessing reflexive?
-That is, can I bear witness of myself, of my own actions?
 The Evangelist John reports that Christ said no, “If I bear witness of Myself, My witness is not true.”
-(John 5:31)[3]; S. Relations, 2 Reflexivity.
+(John 5:31)[3]; see relations, §2 Reflexivity.